How to Choose Between Single, Dual, and Triple Axis Laser Micrometers

 When to Use a Single-Axis Laser Micrometer

-Single-axis micrometers are great for measuring both round and non-round parts.
+Single-axis micrometers are great for measuring both round and non-round parts using laser diameter measurement technology.
 They are a cost-effective solution, but have a trade off when it comes to flaw detection.

 For round parts, a single-axis micrometer gives you a basic diameter check.
 It’s quick and simple.
 The downside?
 It has limited flaw detection.
 Since the laser only looks from one direction, it will miss defects on the unseen side of the part.
 Think of it like the sun shining on Earth: one side is illuminated, but the other side stays dark.
 Same idea here.
 If a diameter anomaly isn’t in the line of sight, it will not be caught.